Easy steps, build video, and printable plans for this beautiful wooden DIY Play Kitchen for Kids with lots of fun additions kids love!

 Vacuum extra dust from cabinets.
 Wipe away the rest of the dust with a very lightly damp cloth or tack cloth.

 Step Six – Build the Doors and Drawers

 Build the drawer boxes with plywood, glue, and brad nails.
 I went with 1/2″ construction grade plywood on 3 sides of the drawer box.
 I used the 1/2″ cabinet grade plywood for the drawer face so that I could stain it.
 I also applied edge banding on the drawer face for a nice finished look.
 Use 1/4″ Luan Plywood for the drawer bottom.

-The 2 doors are made of the 1/2″ construction grade plywood too.
+The 2 doors for my DIY Play Kitchen for Kids are made of the 1/2″ construction grade plywood too.
 Cut them to size.
 Then use your drill and jigsaw again to cut a square opening in 1 door.

 Apply wood filler to all holes, joints, and anywhere that needs it on the kitchen.
 After that dries, sand anything that will be painted to 180 grit.
 Then sand the stained areas to 220 grit.
 Clean away all the dust.

 Build long door handles from the 1/2″ by 3/4″ dowel.
 I went with long handles to match the look of long handles on real dishwashers and ovens.
 That’s also why I decide to attach them along the top of the doors.
 But those long handles are a great way to add another pop of color to the kitchen.
 And, they look really cute with a little hand towel hanging from them too. 🙂

 Step Seven – Build the Kitchen Wall and Shelf